Applications for the 2024 Creative Arts Fellowships are now closed.

 Creative Arts Fellowships offer $10,000 to support writers and artists to spend four weeks at the National Library researching and developing a new artistic concept, artwork or body of work inspired or informed by the collections.
 Two Fellowships are available:

-- copies of collection materials (within set limits and according to access and copyright conditions)
+- high resolution copies of collection materials if required for publication or other public uses (within set limits and according to access and copyright conditions).

 Note: The funding will only be paid to the individual.
 It is recommended Fellows seek financial advice as the grant may have tax implications.

 Who can apply?

 - An individual creative practitioner or artist practising in a professional forum, i.e. your artistic work is available and subject to public and peer review.

 - An Australian Citizen or permanent resident.

 Only one application per person is allowed.
 That is, you cannot apply for both a Creative Arts Fellowship and a Creative Arts Fellowship for Australian Writing.

 You cannot apply if you have received a Fellowship, Scholarship or Grant at the National Library within the last five years, i.e. funding was received in one of the Library’s 2019-2023 program rounds.

 - contribute to your academic employment.
 Projects must be part of your independent creative practice.